mkarikom/PathwayCommons-VOS/README.md

 # PathwayCommons v12 on Virtuoso 7

-This repository launches a VOS server and populates it with the PathwayCommons (v12) dump as well as the current NextProt release.
+This repository launches a VOS server and populates it with the PathwayCommons (v12) dump.
+[Modular addition of other graphs](### Optional pre-loading scripts (remove the *.norun suffix to enable):) (e.g. NextProt, below) is also supported.

 ## Installation (Linux):
 1. Edit `docker-compose.yml` with your system parameters.
 Users should pay special attention to the following: